-The key to preventing burglaries is to put as many deterrents in place as possible.
-The goal is to make your home or business completely unappealing to criminals, by making it seem too much of a risk to be worth bothering with.
-Here are 10 of the most effective, tried-and-tested deterrents to implement in order to protect your property:
+The key to preventing burglaries is putting as many deterrents as possible.
+The goal is to make your home or business completely unappealing to criminals by making it seem too risky to be worth bothering with.
+Here are 10 of the most effective, tried-and-tested deterrents to implement to protect your property:

 - Working together with your neighbours.
-Joining a Neighbourhood Watch scheme is a good way for you and your neighbours to look out for each others properties, but an informal agreement to keep an eye out for suspicious characters when someone is on holiday will do just as well.
+Joining a Neighbourhood Watch scheme is a good way for you and your neighbours to look out for each other's properties, but an informal agreement to keep an eye out for suspicious characters when someone is on holiday will do just as well.

 - Installing sturdy doors.
 Installing big, strong doors will always deter burglars, but ensure the locks are evenly spaced out on the door for maximum structural strength in case of an attack.